Anrg-init/Django_Projects_Concepts/README.md

 This repository contains core Django concepts along with their **direct, practical implementations**.

-It covers fundamental Django topics such as:
+It covers Django topics such as:
 - MVT (Model–View–Template) architecture
 - Forms and ModelForms
 - Authentication and authorization